MarineEvoEcoLab/EecSeq/Protocol.md

 |10|TAGCTT|
 |11|GGCTAC|
 |12|CTTGCA|

 These inline barcodes can be combined with the 12 PCR primers that add a P7 Illumina index which is read directly in a sepeartate sequencing run and is returned to the user in index-labeled files.
 With the above design 144 different individuals or pools could be multiplexed on a single lane.

 Alternatively, any TruSeq style DNA adapters could be used with this protocol as long as they match with the [Blockling Oligos](#blocking-oligos) used during [Probe Hybridization](#hybridization)

 ---

+### Using KAPA HyperPrep Kit with 1/2 reactions

+Refer to [manual](https://rochesequencingstore.com/wp-content/uploads/2017/10/KAPA-HyperPrep-Kit_KR0961-%E2%80%93-v7.19.pdf) during procedure (steps below are for notes and comments).

+#### For Puritz and Lotterhos 2017, genomic DNA was sheared to a modal peak of 150 bp using a Covaris sonicator.
+For other preps in the Puritz Lab, we have used a QSonica sonicator for a modal peak at 150bp.
+The protocol below assumes you are starting with sheared DNA

 ### Procedure